hashicorp/hcp-terraform-operator/README.md

 - [Project](./docs/project.md)
 - [Workspace](./docs/workspace.md)

-Annotations and Labels used by Terraform Cloud Operator can be found [here](./docs/annotations-and-labels.md).
+Annotations and Labels used by HCP Terraform Operator can be found [here](./docs/annotations-and-labels.md).

 ### Metrics